Hawkeye (Kate Bishop): Marvel NOW!

-In the All-New Hawkeye books, Kate and Clint retrieve Project Communion from Hydra, which turns out to be three innocent kids turned into powerful, psionic Inhumans from the Terrigen Mists.
+In the series All-New Hawkeye, Kate and Clint retrieve Project Communion from Hydra, which turns out to be three young Inhumans with psychic abilities.
 They do not trust S.H.I.E.L.D. with them, so they rescue the kids from S.H.I.E.L.D. and have them live in Barton's apartment, until Hydra tracks their location.
 When Clint deems the children too dangerous to hold, they reluctantly hand them over to Hydra.
 Kate's trust in Clint is shaken, and she starts operating solo for a short time while re-evaluating her life and relationship with Clint.
 Clint eventually helps her come up with a plan to rescue the children from Hydra and fake Project Communion's deaths in front of S.H.I.E.L.D. to keep Maria Hill away.
 They have the kids stay with Barney while Clint contacts the Avengers to get a good security system for them.
 Kate tells Clint she still wants to be a solo hero for a while to be herself, as she has idolized Clint for so long and used the Hawkeye identity to avoid becoming like her dad, but is ready to become her own person.
 The series also explores Kate's childhood, where she initially idolized her father and wanted to be like him, but after learning about his criminal activities, decides that it would be best if neither know of each other's secret identities.
 This is realized after Kate was abducted by one of her dad's rival gangs, and she was rescued by Hawkeye and the Avengers, which inspired her to become a hero in the future.

 Following Clint assassinating Hulk in Civil War II, Kate is angered by Clint's actions, but still shows some sympathy for the position he's in.
 She's more upset that the media is attacking her for Clint's actions, but is comforted by her former Young Avengers teammates.
 She sides with Iron Man in the conflict.

 After the conflict, Kate moves back to Los Angeles and begins her own Private Eye investigations.
 It does not start too well as the residents were expecting Clint (either to hurt or praise him for his actions in Civil War II), but Kate is eventually approached by a college student who needs her help with a stalker.